 Country Manager, Binance Romania.
 Tech-savvy astronomy nut with 7 years experience in the City of London cryptosphere.

 MA European Affairs and Project Management from Babes-Bolyai University.

 Head of Hispanic Affairs

-Translator working to connect the Spanish-speaking world with the asteroids.
+Translator and network coordinator working to connect the Spanish-speaking world with the asteroids.

 BA Hons in Modern Foreign Languages (Spanish, French and Italian), first class with oral distinctions from the University of Bristol.

 MPhys Physics with Astrophysics from the University of Kent.

 Exploration geologist and strategic resource analyst, formerly of the British and Western Australian Geological Surveys.

 BSc Geology from James Cook University.